How to Wash a Comforter

 Comforters are categorized by the type of materials that they are filled with.
 They usually have one of the following fillings:

 - Polyester or down alternative

 The most common fillers are down or polyester.
 Either filling is washable at home.
-Cotton, silk and wool are harder to wash at home, and it's normally recommended that they be professionally cleaned.
+Cotton, silk and wool are harder to wash at home.
+It's normally recommended that these comforters be professionally cleaned.

 Before you pop your comforter in the washing machine, there are a few things to take into consideration.

 - Read the label: The product care label will give you the washing recommendations for your comforter.
 If it says "dry-clean only" do not attempt to wash it at home, since it may ruin your comforter.

 - Use a large capacity machine: Comforters are bulky.
 Putting it in a small washer or dryer may damage the machine and comforter.
 If you do not have a large capacity machine, go to a laundromat.
 Laundromats typically have larger capacity machines for use, and it's less expensive than taking your comforter to a dry-cleaner.

 - Wash alone: Comforters, especially king-size comforters, will take up most of the room in the washing machine and dryer.
 A comforter needs space in order to get properly clean.